-The same pattern can be found throughout the literature.
-Concrete "provable security" theorems state that the insecurity of a complicated object is bounded in terms of the insecurity of a simpler object; for example, Bellare and Rogaway in [5] showed that RSA-OAEP has similar security to RSA against generic-hash attacks (attacks in the "random-oracle model").
-The insecurity of a well-studied primitive such as AES or RSA-1024 is then conjectured to match the success probability of the best attack known.
-For example, Bellare and Rogaway in [6, Section 1.4], evaluating the concrete-security of RSA-FDH and RSA-PSS, hypothesized that "it takes time $Ce^{1.923(\log N)^{1/3}(\log \log N)^{2/3}}$ to invert RSA"; Bellare in [2, Section 3.2], evaluating the concrete security of NMAC-h and HMAC-h, hypothesized that "the best attack against h as a PRF is exhaustive key search".
+Second part: Concrete "provable security" theorems state that the insecurity (or security) of a complicated object is bounded in terms of the insecurity (or security) of a simpler object.
+Often these theorems require restrictions on the types of attacks allowed against the complicated object: for example, Bellare and Rogaway in [10] showed that RSA-OAEP has similar security to RSA against generic-hash attacks (attacks in the "random-oracle model").

+Third part: The insecurity of a well-studied primitive such as AES or RSA-1024 is conjectured to match the success probability of the best attack known.
+For example, Bellare and Rogaway in [11, Section 1.4], evaluating the concrete-security of RSA-FDH and RSA-PSS, hypothesized that "it takes time $Ce^{1.923(\log N)^{1/3}(\log \log N)^{2/3}}$ to invert RSA"; Bellare in [5, Section 3.2], evaluating the concrete security of NMAC-h and HMAC-h, hypothesized that "the best attack against h as a PRF is exhaustive key search".
 These conjectures seem to precisely capture the idea that cryptanalysts will not make significant further progress in attacking these primitives.

 1.1.
-Contributions of this paper.
-Our primary goal in this paper is to convincingly undermine all of the standard security conjectures discussed above.
-Specifically, Sections 3, 4, 5, and 6 show-assuming standard, amply tested heuristics-that there exist high-probability attacks against AES, the NIST P-256 elliptic curve, DSA-3072, and RSA-3072 taking considerably less than $2^{128}$ time.
-In other words, the insecurity of AES, NIST P-256, DSA-3072, and RSA-3072, according to the standard concrete-security definitions, reaches essentially 100% for a time bound considerably below $2^{128}$ .
-The conjectures by Bellare, Kilian, and Rogaway in [6, Section 1.4], [7, Section 3.6], [2, Section 3.2], etc. are false for every reasonable assignment of the unspecified constants.
-The same ideas show that there exist high-probability attacks against AES-CBC-MAC, RSA-PSS, RSA-OAEP, and thousands of other "provably secure" protocols, in each case taking considerably less than $2^{128}$ time.
+Primary contribution of this paper.
+Our primary goal in this paper is to convincingly undermine all of the standard security conjectures reviewed above.
+Specifically, Sections 2, 3, 4, and 5 show-assuming standard, amply tested heuristics-that there exist high-probability attacks against AES, the NIST P-256 elliptic curve, DSA-3072, and RSA-3072 taking considerably less than 2128 time.
+In other words, the insecurity of AES, NIST P-256, DSA-3072, and RSA-3072, according to the standard concrete-security definitions, reaches essentially 100% for a time bound considerably below 2128.
+The conjectures by Bellare and Rogaway in [11, Section 1.4], [12, Section 3.6], [5, Section 3.2], etc. are false for every reasonable assignment of the unspecified constants.

+The same ideas show that there exist high-probability attacks against AES-CBC-MAC, RSA-3072-PSS, RSA-3072-OAEP, and thousands of other "provably secure" protocols, in each case taking considerably less than 2^{128} time.
 It is not clear that similar attacks exist against every such protocol in the literature, since in some cases the security reductions are unidirectional, but undermining these conjectures also means undermining all of the security arguments that have those conjectures as hypotheses.

-We do not claim that this reflects any actual security problem with AES, NIST P-256, DSA-3072, and RSA-3072, or with the higher-level protocols built on top of these primitives.
+We do not claim that this reflects any actual security problem with AES, NIST P-256, DSA-3072, and RSA-3072, or with higher-level protocols built from these primitives.
 On the contrary!
-It is clear that these attacks exist, but we conjecture that any fast construction of these attacks has negligible probability of success.
+Our constructions of these attacks are very slow; we conjecture that any fast construction of these attacks has negligible probability of success.
 Users have nothing to worry about.